Assyrians in Turkey

+History

 Ottoman era

 The Ottoman Empire had an elaborate system of administering the non-Muslim "People of the Book."
 That is, they made allowances for accepted monotheists with a scriptural tradition and distinguished them from people they defined as pagans.
 As People of the Book (or dhimmi), Jews, Christians and Mandaeans (in some cases Zoroastrians) received second-class treatment but were tolerated.

 In the Ottoman Empire, this religious status became systematized as the "millet" administrative pattern.
 Each religious minority answered to the government through its chief religious representative.
 The Christians that the Ottomans conquered gradually but definitively with the conquest of Constantinople in 1453 were already divided into many ethnic groups and denominations, usually organized into a hierarchy of bishops headed by a patriarch.

 As for the 5 Assyrian Tribes of Hakkari, The Shimun Patriarchate in Qodshanis, who the Tribes worshipped because it was the Assyrian Church of the East's Holy See: was directly subservient to the Sublime Porte, who the see paid the taxes to which they collected from the tribes.

 Those who had converted to Protestantism did not want to pay an annual tribute to the older churches through local bishops who then passed some of it up to the Patriarch who then passed some of it to the Porte in the form of taxes.
 They wanted to deal directly with the Porte, across ethnic lines (even if through a Muslim administrator), in order to have their own voice and not be subjected to the rule of the Patriarchal system.
-This general Protestant charter was granted in 1850.)
+This general Protestant charter was granted in 1850.

+During the Osman Pasha Bedirkhan Revolt, which broke out during the Russo-Turkish War (1877–1878), the Assyrians, under the leadership of Hanne Safar, provided significant support to the Ottoman Empire.
+For his assistance, Hanne Safar was later honored by the Sultan himself with the title of Pasha and was presented with a consecrated sword.